chromaui/chromatic-docs/azure-pipelines.md

 ### Run Chromatic on Monorepos

 Chromatic can be run on monorepos that have multiple subprojects.
-Each subproject will need it's own project token stored as an environment variable.
+Each subproject will need its own project token stored as an environment variable.

 ```yml
 # azure-pipelines.yml